justQing00/react-radial-bar-chart/README.md

 ### CheckList
 ##### 0.1.1
-* draw single ring
+* draw single ring (finish)
-* draw value at the end of ring
+* draw value at the end of ring (finish)
+* multi ring
+* click event for each ring
+* draw ring name at the bagin of ring
+* value text in ring vertical center
+* value text rotate for read
+* size adaptation
+* floating effect
+* word and chart more clearly

 ### Changelog